All Cheerleaders Die: Reception

 Critical reception for All Cheerleaders Die has been mixed.
-The film holds an approval rating of 49% on Rotten Tomatoes based on 43 reviews, with an average rating of 4.9/10.
+The film holds an approval rating of 48% on Rotten Tomatoes based on 42 reviews, with an average rating of 4.9/10.
 The website's critical consensus reads, "All Cheerleaders Die sets out to subvert horror tropes, but ends up falling victim to many of the same trashy cliches it's trying to mock."
 Metacritic gives the film a weighted average score of 45 out of 100, based on 12 critics, indicating "mixed or average" reviews.

-We Got This Covered praised the film for its originality, and summed the film up by saying "Mindless and contrived at points, no doubt, but All Cheerleaders Die is undeniably a witching, bitching good time worthy of the cliffhanger ending that suggests a future sequel may be in the cards."
 Fearnet also gave a positive review, writing: "What's probably most amusing about All Cheerleaders Die is that it will probably earn a lot of rentals from young male horror fans who smile at the idea of five evil succubi and the promise of some lesbian kissing -- when it's actually a very smart and subversive satire about the way women are (very) often objectified in horror films."
 In contrast, Reel Film panned the film for being overly bland and not fully utilizing its premise, which the reviewer felt had promise.